Lorraine K. Bannai

 Biography

-Lorraine K. Bannai is Professor Emerita and Director Emerita of the Fred T. Korematsu Center for Law and Equality at Seattle University School of Law.
+Lorraine K. Bannai is Professor Emerita at Seattle University School of Law, where she served as Director of the Fred T. Korematsu Center for Law and Equality.
 After earning her J.D. from the University of San Francisco School of Law, Professor Bannai joined what is now the San Francisco firm of Minami Tamaki.
-While there, she served on the legal team that successfully challenged Fred Korematsu’s World War II conviction for refusing to comply with orders that resulted in the forced removal of Japanese Americans from the West Coast.
+While there, she served on the legal team that successfully challenged Fred Korematsu's World War II conviction for refusing to comply with the forced removal of Japanese Americans from the West Coast.

 Publications